 - Recycled Clothing Accessory Create a clothing accessory made from a used item.
 The item must be changed in some way in the redesign process.
-The finished accessory must reflect at least one skill learned in the project and exhibitor should be able to identify the skill used.
-A before picture and a description of the redesign process must accompany the exhibit. - Non-clothing item OR Clothing Accessory Create a clothing accessory using at least one skill learned in this project.
-Exhibitor should be able to identify the skill used.
+The finished accessory must reflect at least one skill learned in the project and the exhibitor should be able to identify the skill used.
+A before picture and a description of the redesign process must accompany the exhibit. - Non-clothing item OR Clothing Accessory Create a non-clothing item or clothing accessory using at least one skill learned in this project.
+The exhibitor should be able to identify the skill used.